ELORF-Lahcen/MyResponsiveWebDesign/README.md

 ---
-# 🖥️ My Responsive Web Design Projects
+<h1 align="center">🖥️ My Responsive Web Design Projects</h1>

+**Certification:** Responsive Web Design from freeCodeCamp
+**Duration:** 300 hours
+**Projects:** 20 responsive web design projects

+---

+## 🌟 Overview

-This repository contains **20 projects** developed as part of the **Responsive Web Design** certification from freeCodeCamp.
-Each project demonstrates the principles of responsive design using HTML and CSS.
+This repository contains **20 projects** and assignments completed as part of the **Responsive Web Design** certification from freeCodeCamp, a **300-hour** course.
+It includes a variety of exercises and projects that demonstrate my understanding and application of modern web design principles, such as:

+- Responsive layouts 📐
+- Flexbox and Grid 🧩
+- Media queries 📱
+- Accessibility 🌍

 ---